AlbertoBasalo/cc-lab/docs/1-code/5-solid/1_5_kata - Logsy.md

 ### Improvements:

-The log can accept a formatter that can format the log entry.
+- The log can accept a formatter that can format the log entry.

-The log can accept a writer that can write the log entry to any other destination.
+- The log can accept a writer that can write the log entry to any other destination.

-The log can assign the format and writer to each level of the log.
+- The log can assign the format and writer to each level of the log.

+## Clean Implementation Requirements

+1 - Use proper naming conventions.

+2 - Write simple blocks and instructions.

+3 - Keep functions small.

+4 - Avoid primitive obsession.

+5 - Respect the SOLID principles.